-Advance algorithms that can rapidly analyse market data
+Advanced algorithms that can rapidly analyse market data

-Low latency network connectivity
+Low-latency network connectivity

 Colocation – placing HFT servers closer to the exchange servers

 Network latency is a key factor in financial trading, as latency issues will hinder your trading performance.
-That’s why firms are striving to operate low latency, high-frequency trading.
+That’s why firms are striving to operate low-latency, high-frequency trading.
 With constantly moving markets and vast volumes of transactions being made each day, trading decisions need to be based on accurate, real-time information.
 In an era of high-frequency algorithmic trading, even the slightest of delays can cost millions.
 High latency can impact price updates, leading to prices that no longer reflect the actual market rate, slippage or rejected trades that represent missed opportunities.

 Reaching zero latency in high-frequency trading is the ultimate goal.
 Currently, it’s not possible to achieve zero latency, with limitations such as the speed of light and distance that data packets have to travel.
 But firms are aiming to get as close to zero as they can.
 The realistic aim is ultra-low latency (ULL), a state of optimised network latency with an extremely low tolerance for delays, which can support real-time data access and response.